 - Mutuality: As Lutheran Christians we believe that the call of the community of believers is as important as the call stirred by the Holy Spirit within us.
 The candidacy committee of your synod acts on behalf of the whole church in calling you forth as a public leader for the church.
 Their responsibility is to guide you in your preparation for rostered leadership.
 The synod needs passionate, competent leaders for the church.
 So the candidacy committee acts to recognize the gifts you bring, nurtures your call to ministry and cultivates that call for the mission of the whole church.
 In return, you are given resources and support in the ministry to which you have been called.

-Krista Lind, associate dean of students, invites conversation from you regarding a call to rostered public leadership in the ELCA as an associate in ministry, diaconal minister or deaconess.
+Krista Lind, associate dean of students, invites conversation with you regarding a call to public leadership in the ELCA as an associate in ministry, diaconal minister or deaconess.
 The church is blessed by public leaders from all rosters!